top of page

-As information becomes more abundant.
-As good advisors become more accessible regardless of zip codes due to virtual advisors.
+As information becomes more abundant, good Christian Financial Advisors will become more accessible regardless of zip codes due to online access.
 We are seeing a decrease in clients willing to accept the poor interactions they receive from their advisors.

 Years ago, clients had to either deal with the advisor in their local neighborhood/city or risk doing it themselves.